astronomer/docs/software/workspace-permissions.md

 #### Using Teams

-You can invite a group of users from a configured third party identity provider (IDP) as a Team on your Deployment.
-A Team is an IDP-defined group of users who all share the same permissions to a given Deployment or Workspace.
+You can invite a group of users from a configured third party identity provider (IdP) as a Team on your Deployment.
+A Team is an IdP-defined group of users who all share the same permissions to a given Deployment or Workspace.

-Note that to use Teams, a System Admin must first complete the setup in [Integrate an auth system](integrate-auth-system.md) and configure user groups as described in [Import IDP Groups](import-idp-groups.md).
+Note that to use Teams, a System Admin must first complete the setup in [Integrate an auth system](integrate-auth-system.md) and configure user groups as described in [Import IdP Groups](import-idp-groups.md).

 To add a team to a Deployment: